MopigamesYT/anxietymod/scenes/act1.md

 `bb({mouth:"small", eyes:"fear"});`

 {{if _.whitebread}}
 b: or even worse...
-WHITE BREAD
+CUM SANDWICH!!1
 {{/if}}

 {{if _.whitebread}}